Armatür Association Charter

 Article 1 – Name and Headquarters of the Association;

-Name of the Association: It was established with the name of Armature, Valve, Faucet, Installation Equipment and Valve Industrialists Association.
+Name of the Association: It was established with the name of Armature, Valve, Faucet and Plumbing Equipment Industrialists Association.
 Short name of the Association;

 Address of the Association: Yakuplu Mah.
 Hürriyet Bulvarı Skyport Residence No:1 34524 Kat:7 D:102 Beylikdüzü, İstanbul